Helm Chart Values (HCVs)

 tlsSecret k8s secret providing TLS configuration for HTTPS.

-defaultPassword Admin account password Auto-generated if not set
+defaultPassword Admin account password.
+Auto-generated if not set

-Tip
+tip icon Tip

-You can view the full list of configurable values for the chart using the helm show values aioli-1.1.0.tgz command.
+You can view the full list of configurable values for the chart using the helm show values aioli-1.2.0.tgz command.
 In addition, each provided sub-chart (grafana, loki, prometheus, promtail, dex) also offers additional configurable values.

 Helm Chart

-Info
+info icon Info

 By default, the Helm install automatically provides a PostgreSQL instance in the cluster.
 If you want to use an existing remote PostgreSQL server, see the Using a Remote PostgreSQL Server section below.